The Intelligent Enterprise decision layer

 Why this beachhead

-Highly rule-bound, currently spreadsheet-dependent, and one of the highest-risk areas for calculation error.
+Highly rule-bound, currently spreadsheet-dependent, and one of the highest-risk areas for calculation error in financial services.
 The audit trail is a regulatory requirement, not a nice-to-have.
-The cost of a mistake is legal, not just operational.
+The cost of a mistake is not operational — it is legal, reputational, and LP-facing.

 The Wedge: Same Infrastructure, Every Domain